 Teresa S. Mcllwain

-Dr. Teresa Sires McIlwain graduated as a Religious Coalition for Reproductive Choice (RCR) Fellow from United Theological Seminary in Dayton, Ohio in May, 2003.
-In October, 2013, she received the Outstanding D.Min Alumna Award.
-She received her Masters of Divinity degree from Christian Theological Seminary in Indianapolis, IN in May, 1993.
+Dr. Teresa Sires McIlwain graduated from United Theological Seminary in Dayton, Ohio in May 2003; and, she received the Outstanding D.Min Alumna Award in 2013.
+She received her Masters of Divinity degree from Christian Theological Seminary in Indianapolis, IN in May 1993.
 Her doctoral program at United was “Sexuality and Spirituality in the African American Church.”
 She served as the national North Carolina RCRC Black Church Initiative representative 2002 -2005.
-In July, 2001, she became a national Board Certified Chaplain with the Association of Professional Chaplains.
+In July 2001, she became a National Board Certified Chaplain with the Association of Professional Chaplains.
 She serves on local, regional, and national APC certification committees and mentors African American candidates as they prepare for their certification.
 Last year at the National meeting she was recognized for being a member twenty-five years.
-She answered the call to become a Pastoral Counselor and began her training at the Methodist Counseling Center in Charlotte, NC. in September, 1997.
+She answered the call to become a Pastoral Counselor and began her training at the Methodist Counseling Center in Charlotte, NC. in September 1997.
 She continued working as a chaplain part-time while doing her training under supervision.
-In August, 2004, she started her own business in Charlotte, N.C., Inner Healing Pastoral Counseling Service.
-In May, 2006, she was certified as a Pastoral Counselor in Atlanta, GA.
+In August 2004, she started her own business in Charlotte, N.C., Inner Healing Pastoral Counseling Service.
+In May 2006, she was certified as a Pastoral Counselor in Atlanta, GA.
 She was contracted as a facilitator for a women’s support group for Metrolina AIDS Project (MAP) 2005 – 2009.
-She resigned from being a staff chaplain at Carolinas Medical Center Hospital June 18, 2010 to pursue her North Carolina certification as a Fee-based Practicing Pastoral Counselor.
+She resigned from being a staff chaplain at Carolinas Medical Center Hospital on June 18, 2010, to pursue her North Carolina certification as a Fee-based Practicing Pastoral Counselor.
 She met the Examination Board and passed on June 18, 2011.
 The following year in October, she became a certified Fellow with the American Association of Pastoral Counselors, qualifying her to supervise pastoral counselors.
 She is also a certified member of the American Corrections Chaplains Association and a member of the American Association of Christian Counselors.
-Dr McIlwain wanted to continue educating African American pastors and leaders in the Charlotte community about STDs and HIV/AIDS.
-She incorporated a non-profit, CHOPP, Inc – Children of Potential and Promise, in July, 2010.
-CHOPP, Inc endeavors to minister to the whole person – mentally, emotionally and spiritually.
+Dr. McIlwain wanted to continue educating African American pastors and leaders in the Charlotte community about STDs and HIV/AIDS.
+She incorporated a non-profit, CHOPP, Inc – Children of Potential and Promise, in July 2010.
+CHOPP, Inc endeavors to minister to the whole person – mentally, emotionally, and spiritually.

-Dr McIlwain’s other professional endeavors include being the pastor of Church Ekklesia Sozo, Inc, a non-profit telemedicine program that provides suboxone/buprenophrine to persons who are struggling with opioid dependency (June, 2018); Charlotte Christian College and Theological Seminary (CCCTS) adjunct professor (March, 2018); Atrium Health Pastoral Advisory Group (October, 2018); and Getting To Zero Mecklenburg County, HIV/AIDS Advisory Board (November, 2019).
+Dr. McIlwain’s other professional endeavors include being the pastor of Church Ekklesia Sozo, Inc, a non-profit telemedicine program that provides suboxone/buprenorphine to persons who are struggling with opioid dependency (June 2018); Charlotte Christian College and Theological Seminary (CCCTS) adjunct professor (March 2018); Atrium Health Pastoral Advisory Group (October 2018); and Getting To Zero Mecklenburg County, HIV/AIDS Advisory Board (November 2019).